Scalar-multi-tensorial equivalence for higher order $f\left( R,\nabla_{\mu} R,\nabla_{\mu_{1}}\nabla_{\mu_{2}}R,...,\nabla_{\mu_{1}}...\nabla_{\mu_{n} }R\right)$ theories of gravity: Application: the Starobinsky-Podolsky action

 The field equations are specified from (\ref{f SP}), (\ref{fprimesecond}) and (\ref{eq mot 1})-(\ref{eq mot 3}) and lead to the following coupled equations for the scalar-vectorial part of $S^{\prime}$:

+where $\upsilon$ is given by Eq. (\ref{vStarPod}).
 The first equation is a constraint equation for $\Phi$.
 Therefore, only $\phi_{0}$ satisfies a dynamical equation.
 This is different from what is obtained in the metric approach where both quantities are dynamical.